pranjalbhawsar11/Search_Engine_Web_APP/README.md

-# Search_Engine_Web_APP
+# Search_Engine_web-app
-Designed a web app which implements Information Retreival Algorithms such as TFIDF, BM25, Google Page Rank
+Designed a web app that implements Information Retrieval Algorithms such as TFIDF, BM25, Google Page Rank